eddelbuettel/r2u/README.md

 [`add_cranapt_focal.sh`](https://github.com/eddelbuettel/r2u/blob/master/inst/scripts/add_cranapt_focal.sh)
 (for the older Ubuntu 20.04) to facilitate the setup.
 They are tested on 'empty' Ubuntu containers of the corresponding release.
 However, you may prefer to execute the steps outlined here by hand.)
+You can use `lsb_release -cs` to generate your release name: "focal", "jammy", and "noble" are supported and you could swap "focal" or "noble" in below (or use one of the scripts).

-We show the setup step by step for 'jammy' aka Ubuntu 22.04.
+Here, we show the setup step by step for 'jammy' aka Ubuntu 22.04.
 You should run all these commands as `root` to carefully review each one.

 #### Step 1: Update apt, install tools, fetch key